hardbyte/common-expression-language/README.md

 - Write a very basic CEL Lexer/Parser in Rust (using [Chumsky](https://crates.io/crates/chumsky))
 - Evaluate the parsed CEL AST by implementing a basic Treewalk interpreter
+- Write a basic CLI for evaluating CEL expressions with data loaded from stdin or a JSON/YAML file.

 ### Extensions

+- Use a Pratt parser once Chumsky supports it (https://github.com/zesterer/chumsky/pull/380)
 - Possibly write a bytecode compiler for a simple stack based VM...
 - Research and try the existing Rust implementations of CEL.
 - Benchmark the Cloud Custodian Python-CEL implementation against the Rust ones.